Skip to main content

 Introduction

-Following a scan and possibly some further investigations in the Gynaecology Emergency Department (GED) we have unfortunately diagnosed a miscarriage.
-We would like to offer our sincere condolences for your loss.
+Firstly, we would like to offer our sincere condolences for your loss.

-After discussion with one of our Doctors, Emergency Nurse Practitioners or nurses where all options were explained to you, you have opted to proceed with the medical form of managing your miscarriage.
-A consent form for this treatment should have been completed.
+After discussion with one of our Doctors, Emergency Nurse Practitioners or Early Pregnancy Unit nurses where all options were explained to you, you have opted to proceed with the medical form of managing your miscarriage.

 What is medical management of miscarriage?